nrkn/h5on/readme.md

 The attributes are used for selection only - when converting back to an object, the plugin expects an `<h5-object>` to contain only `<h5-property>` elements.
 Each `<h5-property>` element is expected to contain a single `<h5-key>` element and a single `<h5-value>` element.
 The plugin expected the `<h5-key>` element to contain a single text node and the text content of that node is used as the property's key.
 The `<h5-value>` element can contain anything.
 No error checking is performed!

 Please note - the object has an attribute, `[data-keys]` which contains a whitespace separated list of keys.
 Because the list is whitespaced, any keys with a space in them will have their spaces converted to underscores.
-This allows the use of the [Attribute contains word selector](http://api.jquery.com/attribute-contains-word-selector/) to select all objects that have the requested property:
+This allows the use of the [attribute contains word selector](http://api.jquery.com/attribute-contains-word-selector/) to select all objects that have the requested property:

 ```javascript
 var $objectsWithAWidth = $h5Object.find( 'js-object[data-keys~="width"]' );